Amex Gold to Platinum upgrade offer

 • Amex Platinum new member welcome bonus: 150,000 Membership Rewards® points after you spend $8,000 in your first six months of card membership.

-• Amex Platinum upgrade offer: 100,000 Membership Rewards® Points after you spend $6,000 on purchases on your new Card in your first 6 months of Card Membership.
+• Amex Platinum upgrade offer: 100,000 Membership Rewards® Points after you spend $6,000 on purchases on your new card in your first 6 months of card membership.

 Sometimes Amex sends out targeted welcome bonuses excluding the once-per-lifetime language.
 It’s worth keeping an eye out for these offers in the mail or email.
 If you receive one and it’s higher than the Amex Platinum upgrade offer, then applying can make more sense than upgrading.